geobreed/zettelnotes/insight/Your People Strategy.md

 ---
 The fifth step of [[Business Development Program]], about the strategy to compel people.

+To separate business from self means to compel people to run that business, each of the mundanity.

 How to compel people to do checklist, we can't.
 Only way is making an environment that 'doing it' is more important to people than not doing it.
 Where it became a way of life for them.
 Take them seriously, take business seriously, so they take business seriously.
 Introduce to the idea of what the business do, [[Your Primary Aim]] the philosophy, how the work is reflection of who we are.

 Give people opportunity to make choice before they done the work.
 Make sure they understand the idea that more important behind the work they asked to do.
 Example:
 - the customer is not always right, but either way, our job is to make them feel right